 Ideal for students in fields of Medical Anthropology, anthropology of food, religious studies, Pre-Med students, and other persons from any variety of research and applied fields who are interested in CAM, alternative healing, spirituality.

-Health & Healing is available in 4 week program or in the Ethnography Field School 7 week program.
+Health, Healing & Belief is available in 4 week program or in the Ethnography Field School 7 week program.

 Participants in the Maya Health and Healing Program do individual or team research in an ongoing ethnographic study of medical pluralism in the context of tourism driven globalization.
 This research project is an investigation of how Maya negotiate their own contradictory beliefs and attitudes about the efficacy of Maya healing practices and Western allopathic medicine.
 Specifically, the research program focuses on how Maya individuals and families envision health through practices of food preparation, consumption, and natural home remedies, choose among different types of healing and medical practitioners when ill, and experience illness in terms of spiritual and/or biomedical dis-ease.

 Student Researchers are trained to conduct ethnographic fieldwork in one of three areas of this ongoing investigation in medical and cultural anthropology:

 - Healing Practices: Students do ethnography of healing through observation and interviewing of healers (herbalists, midwifes, bone-setters, massage therapists, allopathic doctors, and spiritualist healers or Hméen)

 - Health and Food: Students do ethnography of food through fieldwork on food culture, that is practices and beliefs based in production, preparation, consumption, and sociality of food